Briddhi Lakshmi: Escape to Kathmandu

-Her next source is dated almost a decade after the event in NS 871 (1750 CE), from two stone inscriptions, she set up in Banepa, relating to her having built a communal shelter (Nepal Bhasa: phalcā) and a wooden bridge in the city.
+The next source that mentions her is dated almost a decade after the event in 1750 (NS 871), from two stone inscriptions, she set up in Banepa, relating to her having built a temple and a bridge in the city.
+However, her son is mentioned in an edict from February 1747 (NS 868 phalguna sukla 7) as sri sri saheba juju as being invited to the inauguration of a Buddhist monastery in Bhaktapur.
+Similarly, in an inscription from a communal shelter in Thimi dated to June 1751 (NS 872 jestha) identifies the kingdom as under the joint rule of Ranajita Malla and the Sahebaju.

 From 1750 she appears frequently as a donor of ceremonial and religious items in temples of Bhaktapur and Banepa with her last source being a donation at a temple in Bhaktapur from March 1754.

 Children

-Before the birth of a prince in 20 July 1738 in Thimi, there are no other mentions of any children from Briddhi Lakshmi.
+Before the birth of a prince on 20 July 1738 in Thimi, there are no other mentions of any children from Briddhi Lakshmi.
 The copper plate inscription she set up at the temple of Bramhani in Bhaktapur in 1738, mentions his name as "Vira Narasimha Malla".
 Vira Narasimha Malla is also the name that appears in a stone inscription from 1752 (NS 873), where it states that he was co-ruling the kingdom with his father.
-However, one of Briddhi Lakshmi's poems from 1740–42, mention her son's name as Dhana sāheba. while her Banepa inscription mention her son's name as Devendra Malla.
+However, one of Briddhi Lakshmi's poems from 1740 to 1742, mention her son's name as Dhana sāheba. while her Banepa inscription mention her son's name as Devendra Malla.
 Similarly, Devendra Malla's name also appears as a donor of a drum to Taleju, the tutelary goddess of the Mallas, in 1754.
 Early historians like Dilli Raman Regmi were unsure whether Devendra Malla and Vira Narasimha Malla referred to the same person or were the names of two brothers.
 However, modern historians like Dhaubhadel suppose that Vira Narasimha and Devendra refer to the same person.